CMS-Enterprise/mint-app/docs/dev_environment_setup.md

 ## Installing frontend dependencies

-To install the frontend's dependencies, run `yarn install --frozen-lockfile`.
-The `--frozen-lockfile` flag will install the exact versions of all dependencies that are specified in `yarn.lock`;
+To install the frontend's dependencies, run `yarn install --immutable`.
+The `--immutable` flag will install the exact versions of all dependencies that are specified in `yarn.lock`;

 ## jq